 Depending on the temperature and humidity of the room, the skin will begin to tear within this timeframe, allowing biohazardous materials to seep from the body.
 Rising pressure from the body’s gasses will quicken the process, releasing a terrible odor that’s often referred to as the stench of death.
 Sometimes, these gases will even cause the body to explode.
 As harmful pathogens pool on the floor, they release noxious gasses into the air, which can be inhaled through the nose and mouth.
 People who haven’t been trained to deal with biohazard remediation should remove themselves from the scene to escape these fumes and other threats from the decomposing body.
 Although it may not be obvious, people who approach a body without safety equipment risk exposing themselves to disease.
 Proper precautions must be taken, which brings us to another reason you shouldn’t embark on this endeavor yourself.

 You likely don’t have the training or equipment to safely dispose of human remains.
 Gloves, goggles, respirators and body suits are necessary to protect yourself against airborne and bloodborne pathogens.
 But they’re not enough to keep you safe.
-Biohazard remediation follows a regimented process to sanitize the area safely and effectively.
+Biohazard remediation follows a regimented process to disinfect the area safely and effectively.
 The chemicals allotted to clean decomposing bodies are regulated by the state.
 Thus, over-the-counter solutions simply aren’t powerful enough to remove and decontaminate body fluids soaked into the floor.
 While a surface may look clean, harmful pathogens will linger behind and pose a threat to others if the proper chemicals haven’t been used.
-Bio-One hires certified technicians that have the training and materials to thoroughly sanitize and disinfect an area contaminated by biohazardous waste.
+Bio-One hires certified technicians that have the training and materials to thoroughly disinfect and disinfect an area contaminated by biohazardous waste.
 Moreover, they carry chemicals that can effectively deodorize the scene, which often proves difficult to do for death odors.

 You also don’t want to clean up human remains if you’re connected to the deceased.
 If you do so, you will only exacerbate your trauma and prolong your grief.
 Asking professionals to take care of the task will not only spare you additional anguish, it will leave you assured that the job is done right.